 Enlargement of facet joints can be caused by multiple factors.
 Rheumatoid arthritis can cause the synovial lining of facet joints to be inflamed and swollen.
 Or, the cartilage on the joints can wear away, which is referred to as facet joint osteoarthritis.
 Once cartilage is gone, the body compensates by growing extra bone on the joints called bone spurs.
 These bone spurs can make it seem as if the joints are thicker and larger in some areas.
 Thus, either by inflammation or extra bone growth, facet joint “hypertrophy,” or “enlargement,” can occur.

-Ultimately, the pain of facet joint hypertrophy doesn’t come from the inflammation itself, but from the effect the inflammation has on surrounding spinal nerves.
+The pain of facet joint hypertrophy doesn’t come from the inflammation itself, but rather from the effect the inflammation has on surrounding spinal nerves.
 The vertebrae are surrounded by openings called foramina, through which our spinal nerves pass on their way to and from the muscles and sensory organs.
 The swelling of facet joint hypertrophy can impinge on these neural passageways, forcing the nerves to become constricted.
 This is why symptoms can often be “referred,” which means they appear in places that are far from the site of damage.
 For instance, although you may have facet joint hypertrophy in your lower back, the numbness and pain can extend all the way through the buttocks and legs.